The LG G7 ThinQ is the Korean company's 2018 flagship smartphone.

 LG G7 ThinQ vs Google Pixel 2 XL: Conclusion

-The LG G7 ThinQ offers a more advanced processor, along with a dual rear camera, some promising audio features, microSD support and what the company claims is the brightest smartphone display - and a 3.5mm headphone socket.
+The LG G7 ThinQ offers a more advanced processor, along with a dual rear camera, microSD support a great display - and a 3.5mm headphone socket.

 The Pixel 2 XL meanwhile, offers one of the best cameras around, pure Android software at the front of the update queue and a lovely solid design.
-The display isn't the best, but there it a bigger battery than LG's phone.
-It's also cheaper than it was when it first launched, but bear in mind it is over six months old now and will likely be replaced in October.
+The display isn't the best, but there is a bigger battery than LG's phone.